devpato/auto-commitGenerator/README.md

 ```

 ### NPM Run
-In you package.json you can the following under shte scripts:
+In you package.json you can the following under scripts:

 ```
 "scripts": {